30 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the study team or your doctor.

-Is resistance training safe for people with chronic kidney disease?
+What prior data suggests that this high-velocity resistance training is safe for older adults with chronic kidney disease?

 EA